 # Security & Privacy

-> Configure security controls for sensitive data, API key protection, and access control in self-hosted Cognee deployments
+> Protect sensitive data and access in self-hosted Cognee deployments.

 Cognee exposes several environment variables that let you harden a self-hosted deployment for production use.